bright-dev/bright/doc/source/FCComp.rst

     this function does for the components parameters.
 To ensure that meaningful data is available, :meth:`writeParamPass` first must have :meth:`setParams` called elsewhere in the program.
-Note that to get the pass numbering correct, :attr:`PassNum` should always be incremented prior to this method.
+Note that to get the pass numbering correct, :attr:`pass_num` should always be incremented prior to this method.
 The following is an example of "``{FCComp.name}Params.txt``" for a light water reactor spent fuel reprocessing facility::